 The School of Life Foundation is committed to the social, moral and character development of youth.
 We donate our workbook, Learn To "School" Your Toughest Opponent, and accompanying training program to high schools.
 The book offers life-guiding principles and values to help youth achieve straight A's in the school of life.
-Many of our partner schools are implementing the School of Life program as part of their Positive Behavior Interventions & Supports (PBIS) system to enhance their school culture.
+Many of our partner schools are implementing the School of Life program as Tier 2 of their Positive Behavior Interventions & Supports (PBIS) system to enhance their school culture

 The School of Life Foundation aims to disrupt troublesome high school dropout rates throughout the United States.
 In a seven day period, the current number of U.S. high school drop-outs would fill the entire Kentucky collegiate football stadium (approx. 58,000 to 60,000 seats).
 That's around 8300 failing students per day.
 Nearly 3,030,000 students a year will receive no diploma.
 Life for the high school dropout is nothing short of haunting.
 Upon early termination, undereducated youth will discover that 90% of all potential jobs will remain beyond their reach and that nearly 75% of all crimes in the U.S. are committed by their dropout peers. –Source: Education Week, Children Trends Database.
 Research Date: 1.1.2014.

 Additional estimates indicate that the cost to society in dollars numbers $292,000.00 on average per drop out.
 This cost alone is unsustainable and does not begin to reach emotional and social ramifications. –Source: Jason M. Breslow, By the Numbers: Droping Out of High School, September 21, 2012, FRONTLINE-Education-Dropout Nation